Roubaix: Sport

-Roubaix has an old sporting heritage and is home to the finishing of one of the world's oldest races of professional road cycling at its velodrome: Paris–Roubaix, known as the Hell of the North.
+Roubaix has an old sporting heritage and is home to the finish of one of the world's oldest races of professional road cycling at its velodrome: Paris–Roubaix, known as the Hell of the North.
 While Roubaix is famous for its velodrome, there is more to this city than the cycling sports facilities.

 The building of indoor and outdoor sports amenities in the city should be associated with its era of economic rise during the industrial revolution, in addition to the development of local sporting clubs and associations.

-In October 2021 Roubaix hosted the 2021 UCI Track Cycling World Championships.
+In October 2021, Roubaix hosted the 2021 UCI Track Cycling World Championships.

 Economy

 During the 19th century, Roubaix acquired an international reputation for textile industry and wool production.
 In the 1970s and 1980s, international competition and automation caused an industrial decline and resulted in the closure of many factories.
 From that moment on and since the implementation of the French urban policy in the early 1980s, around three-fourths of the town's territory has been regularly assigned specific zoning designations as well as health and welfare plans.

-Roubaix's high level of unemployment is a consequence of the desindustrialisation.
+Roubaix's high level of unemployment is a consequence of the deindustrialisation.
 The town is listed among France's poorest cities.

 Successive local governments have tried to address difficulties associated with deindustrialisation by attracting new industries, making the most of the town's cultural credentials and organising a strong student presence on different campuses.
 While undergoing conversion efforts, the city is experimenting with new models and able to take advantage of successful economic stories, with online retail and information technology, and seems to be on the way to reverse the decades of decline.

 Textile industry

-Nowadays, local textile companies are focussing on developing high-tech textile products.
+Nowadays, local textile companies are focusing on developing high-tech textile products.